|

 Optical parts of every Night Vision device consist of the Objective Lens and the Ocular (Eyepiece) Lens.

 The main demand for an Objective Lens is the high light transmittance in the visible and near Infrared light.
 It is expressed with the geometric light power from the line (f-number).
 Examples of the f-numbers are 1.0, 1.2, 1.5, 2.0 etc. The higher the F-number is, the less light is transmitted through the objective lens.
 Good light transmittance is very important for any night vision device, but especially for digital day/night products.
-Luna Optics digital devices enjoy the best light transmission with f1.0 objective lens employed in all models.
-Our new LN-QD-B50 binocular with Quantum Digital Core goes even further to employ the f0.9 objective lens, which actually increases the light transmission slightly compared to the amount of light that entered the lens.
+Virtually all Luna Optics digital devices enjoy the best light transmission with f1.0 objective lens employed in all models.
+Our new flagship LN-QE-B50 binocular with Quantum Elite™ sensor goes even further to employ the f0.9 objective lens, which further increase the light transmission.

 |